The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

 This last number is always positive for $0 \leq j \leq k$: it is an affine function of $j$, and it is positive when $j = 0$ and $j = k$ (recall that $n \geq 4$).
 The degree of $\gamma \in \fGC_{R}$ must be zero for the integral defining $\Zphi(\gamma)$ to be the integral of a top form of $\FM_{M}(\underline{k})$ and hence possibly nonzero.
 But by the above computation, $\deg \gamma > 0 \implies \Zphi(\gamma) = 0$. \end{proof}

-\begin{remark} When $n = 3$, the manifold $M$ is the $3$-sphere $S^{3}$ by Perelman's proof~\cite{Perelman2002, Perelman2003} of the Poincaré conjecture.
+\begin{rmk} When $n = 3$, the manifold $M$ is the $3$-sphere $S^{3}$ by Perelman's proof of the Poincaré conjecture~\cite{Perelman2002,Perelman2003}.
 The partition function $\Zphi$ is conjectured to be trivial on $S^{3}$ for a proper choice of framing, thus bypassing the need for the above degree counting argument.
-See also \Cref{prop.result-s3}. \end{remark}
+See also Proposition~\ref{prop.result-s3}. \end{rmk}